dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/deploying-your-site-using-visual-studio-vb.md

 uid: web-forms/overview/older-versions-getting-started/deploying-web-site-projects/deploying-your-site-using-visual-studio-vb
 title: "Deploying Your Site Using Visual Studio (VB) | Microsoft Docs"
 author: rick-anderson
 description: "Visual Studio includes tools for deploying a website.
-Learn more about these tools in this tutorial." ms.author: riande ms.date: 04/01/2009 ms.assetid: 977105f3-7987-4e50-8be7-afb53b4ca28a
+Learn more about these tools in this tutorial.
+(VB)" ms.author: riande ms.date: 04/01/2009 ms.assetid: 977105f3-7987-4e50-8be7-afb53b4ca28a